Skip to main content

 - name: nvidia

-The name in this configuration is a reference to the gpu-labels defined in either system settings or site specification .
+The name in this configuration is a reference to the gpu-labels declared in either system settings or system resource profile.
 Please refer to the GPU passthrough tutorial for more information on configuring GPUs.

 Note that all GPUs referenced by the GPU labels accessible by a tenant are available to it.
-It is not possible to disallow a GPU that has an allowed GPU label assigned to it.
+It is not possible to disallow a single GPU out of several GPUs referenced by the same allowed GPU label.

 A GPU passthrough may be requested in an application specification as follows: